Katharine Burns, March 4th, 2016

-WW: Where did you go to school and grow up in Detroit?
+WW: Where did you go to school growing up in Detroit?

-KB: All Catholic schools, Precious Blood grade school, Immaculata High School for girls and Mercy College when it was an all-girls…all-girls school for women.
+KB: All Catholic schools, Precious Blood grade school, Immaculata High School for girls and Mercy College when it was an all-girls school for women.

 WW: What were your experiences as growing up in the city?

-KB: It was…uhmm…there is something about it that I’ve always known, but this is kind of an opportunity to kind of put some light on it.
-I was the youngest of four children, and I knew somewhere along the line very early that it was a different kind of family… it was not my word but I know the word now, it is racist.
-And I can remember driving the family would drive to Royal Oak to visit cousins, and when we get to Eight Mile it would be like roll up with your windows, and it would be like just get through Eight Mile, you know.
+KB: It was — there is something about it that I’ve always known, but this is kind of an opportunity to kind of put some light on it.
+I was the youngest of four children, and I knew somewhere along the line very early that it was a different kind of family.
+It was not my word but I know the word now, it is racist.
+And I can remember driving — the family would drive to Royal Oak to visit cousins, and when we get to Eight Mile it would be like, "Roll up with your windows," and it would be like just get through Eight Mile, you know.
 And I remember looking out and going why can’t they have pretty houses like mine?
-You know and it was just for me… And the language at home.
-I had an uncle who was very racist, so I knew pretty early that that was… I didn’t have the words for it, and I didn’t know what to do with it, I didn’t know the meaning of it really until much later.
+You know and it was just for me.
+And the language at home.
+I had an uncle who was very racist, so I knew pretty early that that was it.
+I didn’t have the words for it, and I didn’t know what to do with it, I didn’t know the meaning of it really until much later.
 But I think looking back I was aware of it, on some level, as a child.
-So after college I…do I just kind of keep going?
+So after college I — do I just kind of keep going?